DtxdF/AppJail.docs/docs/networking/virtual-networks/ip-address-conflicts.md

 UP      origin       thin  13.1-RELEASE  -       10.42.0.4
 ```

-If you want to know the total number of duplicate IPs in a network, use `appjail network hosts -d`:
+If you want to know the total number of duplicate IPs in a network, use `appjail-network(1)` `hosts` `-d`:

 ```console
 # appjail network hosts -dn db
    2 10.42.0.4
 ```

-To solves this problem, use `appjail network reserve` and use `-a forceauto` to get an available IP from the pool.
+To solves this problem, use `appjail-network(1)` `reserve` and use `-a` `forceauto` to get an available IP from the pool.
 You can use a specific IP address and AppJail will check if it is in a valid range and another jail does not use it.
 Do not use `auto` because it does not reserve an IP address when the jail already has one.

 ```console
 # appjail network reserve -j dup -n web -a forceauto